Vinay-Pratap-Singh/30-Days-of-JavaScript-Leetcode/readme.md

 Array.prototype.groupBy = function(fn) {
     const result: Record<string, any[]> = {}
     for (let i = 0; i < this.length; i++) {
         const key: string = fn(this[i])
         if (result[key]) {
             result[key].push(this[i])
         } else {
             result[key] = [this[i]]
         }
     }
     return result
 }

 export {}
 ```

+### Explanation

+The goal is to enhance all arrays in JavaScript by adding a groupBy method that can be called on any array.
+This method takes a callback function fn as an argument, which determines the grouping key for each element in the array.
+The result is an object where each key corresponds to a unique output of fn(arr[i]), and the values are arrays containing all items in the original array with that key.

+- The solution uses TypeScript declaration merging to extend the Array interface and add a groupBy method.
+- The Array.prototype.groupBy function iterates over each element in the array and calculates the key by applying the provided callback function fn(item).
+- It maintains a result object where keys are the calculated grouping keys, and values are arrays containing items associated with each key.
+- If a key already exists in the result object, the item is added to the existing array.
+Otherwise, a new array is created for that key.
+- The resulting object is returned.
+- The export {} statement at the end is used to prevent TypeScript from considering the file as a module, allowing the global augmentation.

+### Time Complexity

+The time complexity of the groupBy method is O(n), where n is the length of the array.
+This is because it iterates through each element in the array once.

+### Space Complexity

+The space complexity is O(k), where k is the number of unique keys generated by the callback function fn.
+This is because the resulting object stores arrays for each unique key.

 ## 24 Sort By